LtPeriwinkle/mist/README.md

 to the cargo commands below.
 For only `bg`, do the same except replace `icon` with `bg`.
 Finally, to remove both, remove the `--features` altogether.

-When you run mist, make sure it is in the same directory as the `assets` directory or else it won't work.
 ### Linux
 Requirements are SDL2, SDL2\_Image and SDL2\_TTF shared libraries, as well as development libraries.
 On ubuntu:
 ```